kristalz/Computational_methods_Informatics/README.md

 ![vigorous_activity](https://github.com/kristalz/BIS634/blob/main/Images/vigorous_activity.png)

 Again, most responders had at least 10 minutes muscular and vigorous activities weekly.
 From the three graphs above, we can see that the relationship between activity frequency and hypertension is not clear, regardless of the type of activity.

+## Appendix
+Please refer the scripts for five exercises in the Script/HW3 folder.